honkamies/VileCut/README.md

 A standalone browser-based web application designed to transform static images into infinite-diving, depth-sliced video loops.
 Perfect for generating hypnotic, symmetrical backgrounds and glitches for social media layouts.

+I asked AGY to create this as I needed something like this to my underground metal band.
+I don't have time to do all these in Davinci Resolve and in the end this was fun.

 ---

 ## Features